How to Identify Your Team’s Most Effective Prospectors

 A number of factors outside the control of an inside sales rep can have an impact on performance, so it also is worth considering macro factors that could impact the performance of a sales development professional.
 These can include business cycles and seasonality that affect lead times,market forces and competitive pressures but also team mood and staffing changes such as the departure of a key manager or layoffs.

-Measuring the effectiveness of a sales person’s prospecting efforts is at the heart of sales productivity optimization, but it requires a comprehensive, qualitative view of each person in the team.
+Measuring the effectiveness of a sales person’s prospecting efforts is at the heart of sales performance optimization, but it requires a comprehensive, qualitative view of each person in the team.

 To understand these deeper dynamics, many companies are turning to Artificial Intelligence (AI) to measure the incremental value created by their marketing and prospecting activities.
 Once measured, leaders and teams can make internal changes to unlock their sales productivity.